valterekholm/mImgPadderForRatio/README.md

 # mImgPadderForRatio

-Swing app for adding borders to images in same folder, using Maven
+App for adding borders to images in same folder, using Maven

 A Java desktop app that adds padding to images to cut their ratio inside a chosen ratio.